 Food and Drink

 Thе variety аnd quality of Mоjáсаr’ѕ сuіѕіnе саn bе еnjоуеd throughout thе уеаr.
 Products оf thе land and sea are сооkеd simply, and trаdіtіоnаlly, and offer something to be enjoyed and savoured by even thе mоѕt dіѕсеrnіng of раlаtеѕ.

 Because Mojácar has such a rich, culinary heritage, the Mojaquera people embrace authentic flavours.
 The “gurullos” (Spanish pasta), meatball stews, pepper soup, “migas” (a scrambled egg dish), cous-cous and paella are all part of Mojácar’s heritage.
 For a list of Mojácar’s restaurants and bars, click here.

 Other useful information

-We really hope our guide has been helpful, and you’ve either learned something new about this marvellous Moorish village, or it’s helped you make your decision and you’re thinking of visiting.
+We really hope that Moving to Mojacar an expat guide has been helpful, and you’ve either learned something new about this marvellous Moorish village, or it’s helped you make your decision and you’re thinking of visiting.

 Contact us now for help and advice on your removal to Mojácar, or any aspect of becoming an expat in Spain – we’re here to help.
 If we don’t know the answer to your question, we can point you in the right direction to get one!